Cybercrime is a real nightmare; it’s time to fight it!

 Ending Line:

-Cybercrime is a serious concern for everyone, so it’s important that we all take steps to protect ourselves from hackers.
+Cybercrime is a serious concern for everyone, so we must protect ourselves from hackers.
 Cybercrime can affect anyone, and you should never assume it isn’t because something doesn’t appear to be dangerous.
 We hope this article has given you insight into the different types of cyber threats and how they work.
-If nothing else, remember that while these threats are real—and they can affect your information or finances—they don’t have any power over you unless they get too close (which is why we always recommend keeping an eye on what’s going on around us!).
+If nothing else, remember that while these threats are real—and they can affect your information or finances—they don’t have any power over you unless they get too close (which is why we always recommend keeping an eye on what’s happening around us!).